 - Now reboot your device to the custom recovery.
 For this, use the hardware key combinations after switching off your phone.

 - Once your device is booted into the recovery, clear cache, data, dalvik, and system.

 - Now choose the copied LineageOS ROM file and flash.

 - Repeat the same step with Google apps.

-- Once you flashed both the ROM and Google apps, clear cache and dalvik again.
+- Once you flashed both the ROM and Google apps, clear the cache and dalvik again.

 - Reboot system.

 That’s it.
 You have successfully flashed LineageOS Nougat ROM on your Samsung Galaxy S. The initial boot may take a while and it’s usual.
 Let it complete the process.
 However, if you see the bootlogo for more than an hour, repeat the steps again.